 The Maria Laach plant is a typical plant for Lower Austria, and one of more than 700 plants in Lower Austria and more than 2,000 plants all over Austria.
 The typical size allows for an optimal representation of the development during the project and facilitates the dissemination to the other Austrian plants.
 During the project, the plant operation parameters will be optimised for the application of the future biomass CHP plant and other renewable heat sources by active and flexible management of grid temperature, buffer storage temperature und consumer buildings.

-The demonstration project at Frankfurter Allee will have lighthouse character for tailor-made, innovative and sustainable energy concepts for heating, cooling and electricity.
-The use of cross cutting technologies focusing on the use of low temperature excess heat sources at site (and in its vicinity) in combination with district heating and locally generated renewable energy will be centric part of the energy concept.
+The demonstration project at “Grüne Aue” will have lighthouse character for tailor-made, innovative and sustainable energy concepts for heating and electricity.
+The use of cross cutting technologies focusing on the use of waste heat excess sources at site (and in its vicinity) in combination with heating and locally generated renewable energy will be centric part of the energy concept.

 The aim of the Berlin demonstrator is the development and implementation of a replicable innovative energy concept in densely populated urban areas, which combines flexibility on the producer side as well as on the consumer side.
-Sector coupling plays an important role here: Power-to-cooling as a combination of photovoltaics (PV) with cooling with simultaneous excess heat utilization of the waste heat in the cooling process; Power-to-transport as a combination of PV for charging for e-mobility and utilization of excess heat from subway tunnels and sewage pipes for heat supply.
+Sector coupling plays an important role here: CHP in combination of photovoltaics (PV) with heat pump and simultaneous excess heat utilization.
+Power-to-transport as a combination of PV for charging for e-mobility and utilization of excess heat from sewage pipes for heat supply.
 A newly developed digital orchestration tool will use self-learning algorithms on fluctuations in the excess heat occurrence for the preparation of a supply prognosis as well as on control concepts and will control the energy flow from the PV system to the potential users of energy.